esamarathon/rabbithole-go/README.md

 # Rabbithole
 RabbitMQ to Postgres sink.
-Stores messages in a queriable jsonb column.
+Stores messages in a queryable jsonb column.

+This is a complete rewrite using go instead of the originals C#.
+The original encountered a weird issue where it was after almost two years of flawless service no longer able to connect to the server.
+As this has never been a issue with any go service written and the original was kind of stuck on .net core 2.2, i figured a quick rewrite would be faster than spending more time debugging.

 <img src="https://raw.githubusercontent.com/esamarathon/rabbithole-go/master/Rabbithole.png" alt="example visualization used by ESA" />